-You might have heard before that if you lose weight incorrectly, you will burn muscle instead of fat, but you might not have understand why or how to burn fat and not muscle.
+You might have heard before that if you lose weight incorrectly muscle will burn instead of fat, but you might not have understood why or how to burn fat and not muscle.

-The reasons why are easy to understand.
+The reasons why are easy to comprehend.
 You don’t want to get rid of the muscle that your body has built up because a toned body is what you are trying to achieve and getting rid of muscle will keep you from having a toned body.
-In addition, the more muscle you have on the body, the more fat you will burn for the same amount of energy expenditure.
+Also, the more muscle you have on the body, the more fat you will burn for the same amount of energy expenditure.

-Burning fat while building muscle is important than, because you will reach your goals a lot faster the more muscle you have; but how do you ensure that you only learn how to lose fat and keep muscle?
+Burning fat while building muscle is important then because you will reach your goals a lot faster the more muscle you have.
+How do you ensure that you only learn how to burn fat and not muscle?
 The answers might surprise you.

-In order to burn off fat, you need to stay within that window between the caloric reduction needed to actually lose weight (your total calories burned minus your total calories eaten) and the minimum amount of calories per day that your body needs to digest food, which is your BMR or basal metabolic rate.
+To burn off fat, you need to stay within that window between the caloric reduction required to lose weight (your total calories consumed minus your total calories eaten) and the minimum amount of calories per day that your body needs to digest food, which is your BMR or basal metabolic rate.

 To get a calculation of how many calories your minimum should be, you can use an online calculator or one of the weight loss apps that are out there like MyFitnessPal or MyNetDiary to get the numbers that you need to stay healthy.

 So, can you burn fat and gain muscle without sacrificing the meat and many other foods that you love?
 In fact, you can; protein is one of the number one ways that you’re body can learn how to burn fat and not muscle.

 In fact, there are no dietary instructions as important is making sure that you have enough protein.
 All of the other things that you’ve heard that are the most important tasks when it comes to dieting are secondary if you don’t eat enough protein.